Overwatch League: Transition to online play

-However, due to restrictions put in place to counteract the COVID-19 pandemic, the league suspended all homestands and announced that it would instead move to online play after less than a month into the 2020 season.
-In an official statement, Blizzard Entertainment stated its intentions of returning to the homestand format "as soon as it is safe and logistically possible".
-As the city of Los Angeles ordered the closure of all entertainment venues, nearly everyone involved with the production including casters and the desk worked from home for the remainder of the season.
-Soon after the switch to online play, the league abandoned the original conferences and instead divided the teams into two regions to account for the geographical spread of the teams.
-Teams exclusively competed within their regions for the duration of the regular season, with the only inter-regional matches taking place at the very end of the playoffs period.
-The 2020 season also introduced mid-season tournaments, featuring three across the regular season, all still split by region.
-At the end of the 2020 season, commissioner Pete Vlastelica stepped down to take on a new position; he would be replaced by Call of Duty League commissioner, Johanna Faries, who would be commissioner of both leagues.
+Due to the restrictions imposed in response to the COVID-19 pandemic, the league had to suspend all homestand events and transitioned to online play just a month into the 2020 season.
+Blizzard Entertainment announced its intention to return to the homestand format as soon as it was safe and logistically feasible.
+With the closure of entertainment venues in Los Angeles, the Overwatch League production team, including casters and analysts, moved to remote setups, with everyone working from home for the remainder of the season.
+As part of the adaptation to the new circumstances, the league abandoned the original conferences and instead organized teams into two regions to account for their geographical locations.
+Teams exclusively competed within their respective regions during the regular season, and inter-regional matches only occurred at the end of the playoffs period.
+Additionally, the 2020 season introduced mid-season tournaments, held three times throughout the regular season, all still split by region.